mattiasvillani/MLcourse/README.md

 The course will use the following book as the main course literature:

-* Supervised Machine Learning by Lindholm et al. (2021).
+* **Supervised Machine Learning** by Lindholm et al. (2021).
 Forthcoming at Cambridge University Press.
 Draft version available [here](http://smlbook.org/book/sml-book-draft-latest.pdf).
-* Additional course material linked from this page, such as articles and tutorial.
+* Additional course material linked from this page, such as articles and tutorials.

 ---